All Welcome

 Will there be a rota?

 Yes!
-The organisers are keen that the Lord Jesus have human companionship throughout the 40 hour period.
+The organisers are keen that the Lord Jesus have company throughout the 40 hour period.

-If you are willing to commit to a particular half-hour or hour period please contact the co-ordinator for the time period that best suits you (see below) .
-You can also see below the hours to which other women and men have committed.
-They are identified by their initials.
+If you are willing to commit to a particular hour period please contact the co-ordinator for that particular hour (see below) .

 Youth Involvement